 [Section 193 inserted by No. 58 of 1988 s.
 6.]

-194. Failure to transmit claim
+194. Failure to transmit claim for enrolment

 When any person has signed a claim to be enrolled as an elector, any other person who induces the claimant to let him have custody of the claim for transmission to the Electoral Commissioner, and fails without just cause or excuse to transmit the claim to the Electoral Commissioner, shall be guilty of a contravention of this Act.